 Understanding the World

 These 7 areas are used to plan children’s learning and activities.
 Planning for this curriculum is designed to be flexible so that the child’s unique needs and interests are supported.

-- Creating and Thinking Critically – children have and develop their own ideas, make links between ideas and develop strategies for doing things.
+• Creating and Thinking Critically – children have their own ideas and develop these to, make links between ideas and develop strategies for doing things.

 Children in the EYFS learn by playing and exploring, being active and through creative and critical thinking which takes place both indoors and outside.
 Our outdoor areas are used all year round and in most weather conditions.

 Staff in EYFS make observations of the children’s learning to ensure their next steps are met.
 These are collected in a variety of ways including objective led planning, short observations and photos.

 We regularly assess where the children are and then ensure our planning, adult interaction and learning environment support children to reach their next steps.